 Thirty-eight dollars a month.
 That’s how much it costs to sponsor a child through Compassion, which is more than the price of sponsorship at other organizations.
 The difference sometimes leads to questions like these.

 “When I first starting sponsoring it [the sponsorship rate] was $22 a month; that was 1989, or 1990 I forget, I’m getting old.
 During college I stopped sponsoring for a few years and then it was I think $26 or $28 a month . . .
 Other organizations have stayed about $22-24 a month . . . what extra services does Compassion offer for the extra money . . . what does Compassion provide that other organizations do not supply at $22-24 month?” — Dwight (A response to a change in rate that occured prior to 2010.)”

 “I am getting a bit concerned with the cost to sponsor a child.
 Where is the money going that isn’t going to the children?
 I would hate to think it is for a glossier overedited over advertising or staff bloat to make sponsors feel better.” — Nancy White

 Although these two questions may seem to be asking the same thing, they’re actually not.
-Dwight is asking, “What does my child get each month for $38?” (i.e., how are our programs run and what do we deliver?).
+Dwight is asking, “What does the child I sponsor get each month for $38?” (i.e., how are our programs run and what do we deliver?).
 Nancy is asking, “Where is the money going that isn’t going to the children?” (i.e., how do we spend your money?).
 They’re both important questions.

 I’m not an expert on how other sponsorship programs are run, but what I do know is that some organizations don’t have Christ at the center of what they do.
 And some allow children to have multiple sponsors.